microsoft/vscode-docs/docs/remote/containers.md

 ### Can I work with containers on a remote host?

 With some manual configuration, yes.
-You can attach to a container running on a remote host or create specialized `devcontainer.json` and `Docker Compose` file designed to work with your remote host.
+You can attach to a container running on a remote host or create specialized `devcontainer.json` and `Docker Compose` files designed to work with your remote host.
 See [Using SSH to connect to a remote Docker host](/docs/remote/containers-advanced.md#using-ssh-to-connect-to-a-remote-docker-host) for details.

 ### How can I build or deploy container images into my local Docker / Kubernetes install when working inside a container?